-Our quarterly results of operations, including our revenue, net loss and cash flows, has varied and may vary significantly in the future, and period-to-period comparisons of our results of operations may not be meaningful.
+Our quarterly results of operations, including our revenue, net loss and cash flows, have varied and may vary significantly in the future, and period-to-period comparisons of our results of operations may not be meaningful.
 Accordingly, our quarterly results should not be relied upon as an indication of future performance.
 Our quarterly financial results may fluctuate as a result of a variety of factors, many of which are outside of our control, including, without limitation, the following:

-- · our ability to maintain and grow the number of members on our platform; - · the demand for and types of services that are offered on our platform by providers; - the timing of recognition of revenue, including possible delays in the recognition of revenue due to sometimes unpredictable implementation timelines; - · the amount and timing of operating expenses related to the maintenance and expansion of our business, operations and infrastructure; - our ability to effectively manage the size and composition of our network of healthcare providers relative to the level of demand for services from our members and our clients' members and patients; - · our ability to respond to competitive developments, including pricing changes and the introduction of new products and services by our competitors; - client and member renewal rates and the timing and terms of client and member renewals; - · changes to our pricing model; - · our ability to introduce new features and services and enhance our existing platform and our ability to generate significant revenue from new features and services; - · the impact of outages of our platform and associated reputational harm; - security or data privacy breaches and associated remediation costs; - · the timing of expenses related to the development or acquisition of technologies or businesses; and - the COVID-19 pandemic or other pandemics.
+- our ability to maintain and grow the number of members on our platform; - the demand for and types of services that are offered on our platform by providers; - the timing of recognition of revenue, including possible delays in the recognition of revenue due to sometimes unpredictable implementation timelines; - the timing of cash sweeps for prior rendered services; - · the amount and timing of operating expenses related to the maintenance and expansion of our business, operations and infrastructure; - our ability to effectively manage the size and composition of our network of healthcare providers relative to the level of demand for services from our members and our clients' members and patients;

+- our ability to respond to competitive developments, including pricing changes and the introduction of new products and services by our competitors; - client and member renewal rates and the timing and terms of client and member renewals; - changes to our pricing model; - · our ability to introduce new features and services and enhance our existing platform and our ability to generate significant revenue from new features and services; - the impact of outages of our platform and associated reputational harm; - security or data privacy breaches and associated remediation costs; - impairment charges; - the timing of expenses related to the development or acquisition of technologies or businesses; and - pandemic or epidemics.